 A scene profile is a set of predefined image appearance settings including color level, brightness, sharpness, contrast and local contrast.
 Scene profiles are preconfigured in the product for quick setup to a specific scenario, for example Forensic which is optimized for surveillance conditions.
-For a description of each available setting, see The web interface on page 20.
+For a description of each available setting, see .